-Each participant's account is credited with the participant's contributions, the Company's fixed match, discretionary profit sharing contributions (when applicable), and an allocation of Plan earnings or losses (including unrealized appreciation or depreciation of Plan assets).
+Individual accounts are maintained for each participant to reflect the participant's contributions, employer contributions and net investment earnings or loss.
+Investment earnings or losses are allocated daily based on each participant's relative account balance within the respective fund.
 Participant accounts are charged with an allocation of administrative expenses that are paid by the Plan.
 Allocations are based on participant earnings, account balances, or specific participant transactions.
 The benefit to which a participant is entitled is the vested portion of the participant's account balance.